cugni/class25thOfMay/README.md

 ccm create test -v 3.5.0 -n 3 -s ccm node1 status # nodetool status on nodeone
 ```
-Now we can create again the a keyspace, but this time with replication factor 2
+Now we can create again the keyspace, but this time with replication factor 2
 ```bash
 ccm node1 cqlsh
 ```